rockorama/morpheus-ui/README.md

 @morpheus-ui/core - Set of UI Components
 @morpheus-ui/fonts - Fonts used by Morpheus UI
 @morpheus-ui/forms - Used by Morpheus UI to add a form context to some UI components
-@morpheus-ui/icons - Collection of Icon Components designed by Mainframe
+@morpheus-ui/icons - Collection of Icon Components designed by Diogo Perillo

 ## Development Overview

-This library contains a set of UI/UX components used to build Mainframe dApps
+This library contains a set of UI/UX components used to build Diogo Perillo dApps

 In order to make it easier to share code among packages, this project uses [lerna](https://lernajs.io/).
 Whenever code changes, it's expected that you run `yarn build` from the root of the project directory, and it will kick off the necessary `lerna` build processes in the package folders.